DFE-Digital/apply-for-teacher-training/app/views/content/getting_ready_for_next_cycle.md

 ## Deferring offers

 The [Manage teacher training applications](https://www.apply-for-teacher-training.education.gov.uk/provider) team is working on a new feature allowing training providers to defer offers to the next cycle.
+We'll email you when the feature is ready to use.

-Deferrals can only be made at the request of the candidate.
+Please bear in mind that deferrals can only be made at the request of the candidate.

 You can: